-ENPL 318-3 Professional Planning Practice An overview of the professional skills required in the practice of planning.
+ENPL 318-3 Professional Planning Practice This course is an overview of the professional skills required in the practice of planning.
 The course examines the ethical role of the planner and provides an in-depth assessment of the municipal and sectoral planning environment.

-Prerequisites: ENPL 204-3 or ENVS 204-3 and 60 credit hours Precluded: ENVS 318-3
+Prerequisites: ENPL 204-3 or ENVS 204-3 and 60 credit hours